 The bottom line is that you need to document all transactions between yourself and family members.
 Even if the circumstances are straightforward to you at the time of the transaction, you can't predict the future and don't know how something could be twisted against you moving forward.
 If your parent intended to loan you money, get some paperwork set up to evidence that intent so there is no question in the future.
 This will help you avoid a lot of headaches if you become involved in a divorce case.

 Questions about divorce cases in Texas?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the content of today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where we can answer your questions and address your concerns directly.

-If you do not know where to begin with a divorce then we can show you the basics of filing a divorce lawsuit.
-On the other hand, if you have a specific question about a specific issue then come to us with those as well.
+If you do not know where to begin with a divorce, we can show you the basics of filing a divorce lawsuit.
+On the other hand, if you have a specific question about a particular issue, then come to us with those as well.
 You can lean on our decades of collective legal experience to receive an answer to your pressing legal questions.
 Thank you for choosing to spend part of your day with us here on our blog.